 Lize Mogel is an artist who works with the interstices between art and cultural geography.
 She has mapped public parks in Los Angeles, future territorial disputes in the Arctic, and wastewater economies in NYC.
 She is co-editor of the book/map collection “An Atlas of Radical Cartography”.
 Her individual and collaborative work has been shown internationally including at the Sharjah and Pittsburgh Biennials, in “Greater New York” and “Experimental Geography”.
 She is also a grantwriter and development consultant, fundraising for art and social justice organizations for almost a decade.
 She has worked for CUP since August 2005.close

-Valeria is the Program Director at CUP.
-She has been with CUP over five years creating design projects that break down the city’s complex systems to help people better participate in shaping the city.
+Valeria is the Deputy Director at CUP.
+She has been with CUP since 2006 creating design projects that break down the city’s complex systems to help people better participate in shaping the city.
 In partnership with high school teachers and teaching artists, Valeria has produced over a dozen experiential youth education projects.
 These projects have been featured in such venues as the Netherlands Architecture Institute and MoMA and such publications as City Limits, the New York Times, and Design Observer.
 She has presented on project-based learning and community-engaged youth education at the New Museum, NYU’s Steinhardt School, The Cooper-Hewitt, Pratt Institute, plenty of NYC public high schools, and educational institutions from Philly to Toronto.
 She received her Bachelor of Arts from Brown University in Modern Culture and Media.
 Valeria is also an independent film programmer and has worked with the Margaret Mead Festival, Anthology Film Archives, and Cinema Tropical.close

 Maniza is a student at Brooklyn College Academy.
 She is an intern at CUP and participated in the “$ Breakdown” Urban Investigation in the fall of 2010.close